Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

                 analysisFilter)      % Type of analysis filter(s)
 ```

-The function `buildAnalysis` generates the analysis tree as per the filter definition and updates the project file with analysis results.
-The  project file after analysis will have analysis date and analysis result file name as additional attributes,
+The function `buildAnalysis`generates the analysis tree as defined by the epoch filter, and updates the project file with the analysis results.
+The project file then stores the analysis date and analysis result file name as additional attributes,

 ```json
 {